Tanz0rz/haxe-fmod/LIMITATIONS.md

 # Limitations

 Native builds bind every FMOD function that Haxe can host.
-The functions left out are the callbacks FMOD runs on its own threads, plus a few raw-pointer and platform-specific entry points.
+The functions left out are the callbacks FMOD runs on its own threads.
+A few raw-pointer and platform-specific entry points are left out too.
 The web build has significantly fewer features than the native builds.
 FMOD's Emscripten runtime lacks them, and a call to one of them is a compile error in a js build.

 ## Platform support